Child protection structures

 Main missions

-• Promote the social integration of people in care through continuous, daily and personalized support.
+• Promote the social integration of those cared for through continuous, daily and personalized support.

 • Exercise, for minors, a mission of education, protection and supervision.